DTegano/Web-Scraping-NHL-Data-for-Prediction-using-Machine-Learning/README.md

 write_xlsx(dt, "C:/Users/David/Documents/MSDS 692/data\\2017-2018 Training Aggregated.xlsx")
 ```

 What I like about this code is that it gives me freedom to get rid of columns as I don't need them.
 Once I had all of the stats aggregated, I removed the stats for each game since predicted games won't have access to those stats until the game is already completed.
 I then saved the data frame to capture the new column, and moved on to the next stat, Once this was repeated for every stat, I am ready to finalize my data.

 # Finalizing the Data

-Now that all of my data has been aggregated, I need to re-adjust the save %, shooting %, and PDO variables.
+Now that all of my data has been aggregated, I need to re-adjust the save %, shooting %, and PDO variables since my final data set will need to have these variables based on the cumulative stats.
 ```
 dt$HCS_SV = ((dt$HCS_SA- dt$HCS_Empty_Netters_A) - (dt$HCS_GA - dt$HCS_Empty_Netters_A))/(dt$HCS_SA- dt$HCS_Empty_Netters_A)
 dt$ACS_SV = ((dt$ACS_SA- dt$ACS_Empty_Netters_A) - (dt$ACS_GA - dt$ACS_Empty_Netters_A))/(dt$ACS_SA- dt$ACS_Empty_Netters_A)